timarkh/tsakorpus/docs/pipeline.md

 * Plain text questonnaire convertor (``txt_questionnaires2json.py``).
 This is an ad hoc plain text convertor for Beserman Udmurt files that contain single usage examples from the dictionary together with their translations.
 You probably don't need it.

 Before you run a convertor, you have to adjust settings in the ``src_convertors/conf`` directory and put your source corpus files to the ``src_convertors/corpus/%corpus_name%`` directory.
 See src_convertors.md for further details.

+Normally, conversion takes 1-10 minutes per million tokens.
+However, if the source convertor has to cut media files, this may take much longer (several hours per million tokens).

 ### Indexing
 In order to index a copus, you have to adjust settings in the ``conf`` directory (see configuration.md) and put the source JSON or gzipped JSON filed to ``corpus/%corpus_name%``.
 It is important to choose a unique name for the corpus, as it defines the names of the elasticsearch database indexes where it is stored.
 Since there is no authorization in elasticsearch, accidentally choosing a name coinciding with another corpus that already exists on the server will lead to the destruction of the latter, even if it was not yours.